 What happens at the standards check

-A Driving and Vehicle Standards Agency examiner will watch you give a normal driving lesson to your pupil.
+A Driver and Vehicle Standards Agency examiner will watch you give a normal driving lesson to your pupil.

 The examiner will look for evidence that you meet the national standards for driver and rider training.